 For real estate investors, syndicators and others involved in the field, investment terminology can appear to be an alphabet soup of mysterious acronyms.
 There are three in particular that are related to the return on real estate investments, and each has its own unique meaning and purpose.
-They include Cash Yield (a.k.a.
-Cash-on-Cash Return), IRR, which is an abbreviation for Internal Rate of Return, and Equity Multiple.
-RealVantage will discuss the differences of each and how they apply when exploring real estate investments.
+They are Cash Yield (also known as the Cash-on-Cash Return), Internal Rate of Return, and Equity Multiple.
+Read on to learn their differences and how they could help you when exploring real estate investments.

 Internal Rate Return

 One of the most common metrics used to gauge investment performance is the Internal Rate of Return (IRR).
-It is one of the first performance indicators you are likely to encounter when browsing real estate opportunities.
-The IRR is defined as the discount rate at which the net present value of a set of cash flows (ie, the initial investment, expressed negatively, and the returns, expressed positively) equals zero.
-In more simple terms, it is the rate at which a real estate investment grows but it also factors in the time sensitive compounded annual rate of return.
-One of the keys to IRR analysis, though, is realising that timing plays an important role.
-The time or duration of the investment hold period and the timing that cash distributions are paid to investors both have a big influence on this equation.
+This is one of the first performance indicators you are likely to encounter when browsing real estate opportunities.
+The IRR is defined as the discount rate at which the net present value of a set of cash flows (i.e., the initial investment, expressed negatively, and the returns, expressed positively) equals zero.

 The equity multiple is defined as the total cash distributions received from an investment, divided by the total equity invested.
 Here is the equity multiple formula:

-What does the equity multiple mean?
-An equity multiple less than 1.0x means you are getting back less cash than you invested.
-An equity multiple greater than 1.0x means you are getting back more cash than you invested.
-In our example above, an equity multiple of 2.50x simply means that for every $1 invested into the project, an investor is expected to get back $2.50 (including the initial $1 investment).
+So, what does the equity multiple indicate?
+An equity multiple that is less than 1.0 times indicates that you are receiving in return less cash than you invested.
+An equity multiple greater than 1.0 times, on the other hand, means that you are receiving more cash than the amount that you have invested.
+In our example above, an equity multiple of 2.50 times simply means that for every $1 invested in the project, an investor is expected to get back $2.50, including the initial $1 investment.

 For more insights: